Memorial Hall -Delaware State Hornets

 The university is right off of a major road in DuPont Highway.
 A toll road, Route 1, which takes you most of the way north to Wilmington, is also nearby.

 Dover is about a one and a half hour trip from Philadelphia or Baltimore, and at least two hours from Washington DC.
 It seems close by on a map but is isolated at the center of the Delmarva Peninsula.
-If venturing to a shore destination such as Ocean City, Maryland or Rehoboth, Delaware, then Dover may make a quick, enjoyable stop, but as a destination it is not the easiest location to travel to.
+If venturing to a shore destination such as Ocean City, Maryland or Rehoboth, Delaware, then Dover may make a quick, enjoyable stop, but as a destination, it is not the easiest location to travel to.
 Watch out for NASCAR weekends when traveling in the area; those weekends are not recommended unless you have no other options, as traffic can pile up, so leave yourself additional time in those cases.

 There may also be tolls unless you are already on the eastern shore or Delmarva region.
-If travelling from the DC and Annapolis area you will have to pay tolls across the Chesapeake Bay Bridge.
+If traveling from the DC and Annapolis area you will have to pay tolls across the Chesapeake Bay Bridge.
 If going around the top of the bay from Baltimore you will have to pay very hefty tolls on either Route 40 or I-95.
 And coming from Norfolk you will need to pay for the Bay Bridge Tunnel.

 Parking is easy as you will be directed by university police to various lots around the campus.
 There is no cost to park, but expect a midday evening game to be more difficult to park because of classes.